Evaluation Lifecycle

 4. Per-problem scoring

 Each problem is scored independently as it completes.
-The scoring components are:
+A problem is considered "solved" based on category-specific criteria:

 |---|---|